 Once your pain has resolved, it’s a great idea to condition your back to be able to tolerate dynamic activity.
 If you love Pilates, fantastic!
 Keep doing it.
 Or, do yoga, or swimming, or Barre, or dance, or F45, or powerlifting.
 Probably the most important thing is that you enjoy your exercise, otherwise you won’t be consistent long-term.

-Of course, if you are experiencing a new episode of back pain, be sure to consult with your osteopath before starting an exercise regimen that could potentially aggravate it.
+If you don’t enjoy any exercise yet, you’ll have to learn to enjoy something. 🙂 Of course, if you are experiencing a new episode of back pain, be sure to consult with your osteopath before starting an exercise regimen that could potentially aggravate it.